 So you’ve discovered the Iron Neck.
 Perhaps through the Joe Rogan podcast, or by searching how you can strengthen your neck, or by trying to figure out how you can get rid of your pesky neck pain.

-With three models to choose from, you’re not asking yourself, “which Iron Neck should I buy?”
+With five models to choose from, you're now asking yourself, "which Iron Neck should I buy?"

 I’ve personally been to the Iron Neck factory in Austin, Texas and I am in regular communication with the staff.
 In doing so, I have information about each model that other publishers or YouTubers may not have.

-I also own my own Iron Neck Pro model which I absolutely love which has helped me get rid of my neck pain after hard BJJ sessions or from even just sleeping funny.
+I also own my own 3 generations of the Iron Neck Pro which I absolutely love.
+They have helped me get rid of my neck pain after hard BJJ sessions or from even just sleeping funny.

 Iron Neck Model Summary

-Iron Neck Varsity – Best for those working with large groups of athletes or clients.
-Saves time of setup and provides a constant friction.
+Iron Neck 2.0 Varsity – Best for those working with large groups of athletes or clients.
+Saves time of setup and provides constant friction.

 The Rehab Specialist